 - Efficient transport for a variety of multicast and broadcast services.

+Reception of Multicast/Broadcast Services provided in the VPLMN by roaming users is supported.

-Multicast/Broadcast Service for roaming is not supported in this release.
+Reception of Multicast/Broadcast Services provided in the HPLMN is not supported for roaming users in this release.

 Interaction between Multicast/Broadcast Service and support of deployments topologies with specific SMF Service Areas is not specified in this Release.